ket395/ket395/README.md

 ----
 ## OLD

+https://github.com/JeffHoogland/moksha/issues/278 LoL among other things, why would you use Bodhi Linux? and why are config files not stored in user's config directory?
+Sanity is a rarity in some desktop environments.

 ## MoTD - Ensured fake theses of students and professors get the attention required.
 If you lost your shot at a PhD in CS twice after completing the work just stop.
 Multidisciplnary research is not for you.